rabbitmq/workloads/resiliency/README.md

 ### Skeleton application

-The minimum code that demonstrate RabbitMQ bootstrapping for a Spring Boot application check out the [resilient-skeleton-spring-rabbitmq](resilient-skeleton-spring-rabbitmq) folder.
+[resilient-skeleton-spring-rabbitmq](resilient-skeleton-spring-rabbitmq) folder contains the minimum code that demonstrate RabbitMQ bootstrapping for a Spring Boot application.

 Before waking thru this skeleton application it is worth mentioning the requirements that shaped the application as it is.
 These are:
 - Our application may potentially require another RabbitMQ service instance